-You may already be in the habit of regularly referring your patients to evidence-based lifestyle change programs that can decrease cholesterol levels.
-By ensuring that referrals are entered into structured data fields, you can readily account for who and how many patients are being referred, what types of programs are most often utilized, and run reports to ensure feedback reports are obtained from referral partners.
+You may already be regularly referring your patients to evidence-based lifestyle change programs that can decrease cholesterol levels.
+By ensuring that referrals are entered into structured data fields, you can readily account for who and how many patients are being referred and what types of programs are most often utilized.
+You can also run reports to ensure feedback reports are obtained from referral partners.